Aalto among world’s top 10 young universities

 The number of peer-reviewed international publications from the university has also increased by 50 per cent, and there are now four times as many European Research Council grant recipients at Aalto than there were in 2010.

-“The Aalto community has done exemplary work – the entire community deserves credit for our success,” says president of Aalto University, Ilkka Niemelä.
+“The Aalto community has done exemplary work – the entire community deserves credit for our success,” says president of Aalto University, Ilkka Niemelä, in a release.